Research for All

 We publish the following types of contribution, although we are open to ideas.
 Please visit the examples cited for an idea of the style, format and length that is suitable for this sort of contribution.

 Articles that analyse the thinking around an aspect of engaged research.
-These pieces draw on the wealth of writing, experience and thought from across different disciplines and practices involved in engaged research.
+These landscape pieces draw on the wealth of writing, experience and thought from across different disciplines and practices involved in engaged research.
 They capture the breadth of the landscape while providing new insights around a specific theme or topic.

 - Decolonization of knowledge, epistemicide, participatory research and higher education